 FOR A SUSTAINABLE INVESTMENT AND A SMOOTH MIGRATION PROCESS

 No matter how well your security systems are protected, there will come a time when parts of your systems become outdated or reach end-of-life.
 Even though they may still seem to function well, it is important to replace them before any issues arise.
-End-of-life systems, for example, are no longer compatible with the latest (management) software.
-There’s a real chance that a system or component reaching end-of-life or becoming outdated will fail soon.
-This could lead to serious problems.
-Are you hesitant about replacing your systems?
-Thanks to the six tips in this article, you won’t need to worry about the migration process.
-Manufacturers of security systems and components are continuously innovating.
-They constantly develop new, better, or faster products based on the latest technology, which they must do to remain competitive.
-When a new version of a product is introduced, the older version typically reaches end-of-life.
-This has consequences for the users of those systems or components.
+For example, end-of-life systems are no longer compatible with the latest (management) software.
+And there’s a real chance that the system (component) that is end-of-life or outdated will fail soon.
+That’s when real problems occur.
+Are you dreading replacing your systems?
+Thanks to the 6 recommendations in this article, you don’t need to worry about the migration process.

 - No more support is provided, even if the system fails;